OpenSourceEconomics/respy/doc/source/details.rst

     ======      ========================
     1           agent identifier
     2           time period
-    3           choice (1 = occupation A, 2 = occupation B, 3 = education, 4 = home)
+    3           choice (1 = Occupation A, 2 = Occupation B, 3 = education, 4 = home)
-    4           earnings (missing value if not working) 5           work experience in occupation A
+    4           earnings (missing value if not working) 5           work experience in Occupation A
-    6           work experience in occupation B
+    6           work experience in Occupation B
     7           years of schooling
     8           lagged schooling
     ======      ========================